t-kuculo/bioinf-proj/README.md

 To run:
 `Sparc -g x -k y -b path_to_backbone.fasta -r path_to_reads.fastq  -m path_to_mappings.paf `

-This is a project created as a part of our [Bioinformatics course](http://www.fer.unizg.hr/predmet/bio) curriculum.
+This is a project created as a part of our [Bioinformatics course](http://www.fer.unizg.hr/predmet/bio).